David Frischmann: Journalism and literary career

 He published his first article, in Chaim Selig Slonimski's journal Ha-Tsfira, at the age of 16 (written at age 13).
 He went on to publish articles and poems in Ha-Shachar, Ha-Melitz, and Ha-Yom, and later edited Ha-Dor and Ha-Tkufa.
 In 1883 he published a Tohu va-Vohu ('Chaos and Emptiness'), a scathing criticism of Hebrew journalistic methods, especially directed against Ha-Melitz.
-He moved to Warsaw in the mid-1880s, where he wrote Otiyot porḥot ('Flying Letters'), a series of long stories.
+He moved to Warsaw in the mid-1880s, where he wrote Otiyot porḥot ('Blossoming Letters'), a series of long stories.
 In 1886, he became an editor of Ha-Yom in St. Petersburg.

 Frischmann translated works of European literature into Hebrew, among them works by Nietzsche, Pushkin, Eliot, Shakespeare, Baudelaire, and Ibsen.
 At the same time he worked as a Yiddish journalist for the Warsaw Jewish newspapers Hoys-Fraynd, Der Yud, and Fraynd.

 He visited the Land of Israel in 1911 and 1912 on behalf of the newspapers Ha-Tzefira and Haynt.
 Reports from his visits to Israel were collected in the book Sur la terre d'Israël ('On the Land of Israel', 1913), in which he described the landscapes, sacred places, and the revival of the Hebrew language.
 The impressions gathered there led him to believe in the future of Hebrew as a spoken language, although in his writings he remained faithful to classical Hebrew all his life.